CONDITIONS FOR THE SUPPLY OF GOODS (“Conditions”)

 8.7 The Customer shall pay invoices in full in cleared funds within 20 Business Days of the invoice date, or in accordance with clause 8.2, whichever is sooner.
 Payment shall be made to the bank account nominated in writing by the Supplier.

-8.8 The Customer acknowledges and agrees that where the Price is paid as set out in clause 8.2, it shall include a 50% deposit which the Supplier requires to secure the Goods from its supply chain and which, subject to clause 8.11, the Customer accepts is non-refundable.
+8.8 The Customer acknowledges and agrees that where the Price is paid as set out in clause 8.2, it shall include a 50% deposit which the Supplier requires to secure or manufacture the Goods from its supply chain and which, subject to clause 8.11, the Customer accepts is non-refundable.
 No Order shall be processed by the Supplier until the deposit (if any) has been paid.

 8.9 The Customer recognises that due to the lead time between receipt of the Order Confirmation and the Delivery Date(s) and the fluctuating cost of raw materials, labour and other costs, the Supplier may, at any time up to four weeks before the Delivery Date(s), by giving written notice to the Customer, seek to pass on to the Customer via an increase to the Price any increase to the cost of sourcing, supplying and delivering the Order incurred by the Supplier subject to the following: